Percentage Increase Calculator: A Complete Guide (With Examples)

 Common Mistakes to Avoid

-1. Using wrong base (original) value — your denominator must be the starting value.
+1. Using the wrong base (original) value — your denominator must be the starting value.

 2. Confusing with percentage point change (see prior section).